Α-Pyrrolidinopentiophenone

+Use and effects

+α-PVP is used by a variety of different routes of administration, including oral, insufflation, injection, vaporization, sublingual, and rectal.
+The dose range of α-PVP for therapeutic purposes was originally defined as 10 to 50 mg, with a most-suitable dose of 20 mg, whereas the recreational dose range is typically between 10 and 300 mg.
+The effects of α-PVP onset after 10 minutes, peak after 10 to 40 minutes, and last 2 to 3 hours.

+The effects of α-PVP include cocaine-like psychostimulant effects, euphoria, elevated mood, alertness, pleasurable rush, feeling "sped up", mania-like symptoms, enhanced energy, motivation and productivity, enhanced music enjoyment, mild sexual stimulation, insomnia, paranoia, hallucinations, and increased aggression and violence.
+In emergency settings, commonly observed effects have included psychosis-like state, agitation, aggression, hallucinations, abnormal heart rate, and vomiting.
+It also produces sympathomimetic effects, such as increased heart rate and blood pressure.

 Adverse effects

-α-PVP, like other psychostimulants, can cause hyperstimulation, paranoia, and hallucinations. α-PVP has been reported to be the cause, or a significant contributory cause of death in suicides and overdoses caused by combinations of drugs. α-PVP has also been linked to at least one death with pulmonary edema and moderately advanced atherosclerotic coronary disease when it was combined with pentedrone.
+α-PVP, like other stimulants, can cause hyperstimulation, paranoia, and hallucinations. α-PVP has been reported to be the cause, or a significant contributory cause of death in suicides and overdoses caused by combinations of drugs. α-PVP has also been linked to at least one death with pulmonary edema and moderately advanced atherosclerotic coronary artery disease when it was combined with pentedrone.

 According to Craig Crespi in the journal Case Reports in Psychiatry, "symptoms are known to easily escalate into frightening delusions, paranoid psychosis, extreme agitation, and a multitude of other altered mental states."
-These common adverse effects of α-PVP are in line with other psychostimulants.
+These common adverse effects of α-PVP are in line with other stimulants.

-In addition, agitated delirium may occur as an adverse effect of α-PVP, which carries its own set of symptoms, including anxiety, agitation, violent outbursts, confusion, myoclonus and convulsions, with clinical symptoms including tachycardia, hypertension, diaphoresis, mydriasis and hyperthermia.